emmapapaioan/JokerApp/README.md

 ## **Project management**

 Scrum practice was applied to organize the team and assign responsibilities.
 First the Product Backlog was defined.
 Through voting in Planning Poker, the approximate man-hours of project development as well as the prioritization of responsibilities were decided.
+Then the 3 splits where defined.
-The GANTT chart was then implemented.
+Furthermore, the GANTT and the BurnDown chart were implemented.
 For project management and collaboration, the Trello tool was used throughout.

 ## **Tools Used**